-More and more companies are using SMS as a low cost, responsive way of contacting their customers and colleagues.
+Whether your using an SMS API or a piece of software to send texts, more and more companies are using SMS as a low cost, responsive way of contacting their customers and colleagues.

 But SMS is so amazingly basic, it’s bizarre that it’s still popular.
 When you compare it with the numerous messaging apps, it’s frankly downright lousy.